iqm-finland/cirq-on-iqm/docs/user_guide.rst

      - "f7d9642e-b0ca-4f2d-af2a-30195bd7a76d"
      - Indicates the calibration set to use.
 Defaults to `None`, which means the IQM server will use the best available calibration set automatically.
-   * - `circuit_duration_check`
+   * - `max_circuit_duration_over_t2`
-     - bool
+     - float
-     - False
+     - 1.0
-     - Enable or disable server-side circuit duration checks.
-The default value is `True`, which means if any job is estimated to take unreasonably long compared to the coherence times of the qubits, or too long in wall-clock time, the server will reject it.
-This option can be used to disable this behaviour.
-In normal use, the circuit duration check should always remain enabled.
+     - Set server-side circuit disqualification threshold.
+If any job is estimated to take longer than the T2 time of the qubits multiplied by this value the server will reject it.
+Setting this value to ``0.0`` will disable circuit duration check.
+       The default value ``None`` means the server default value will be used.
    * - `heralding_mode`
      - :py:class:`~iqm_client.iqm_client.HeraldingMode`
      - "zeros"